sfepy/sfepy/doc/users_guide.rst

 Boundary conditions
 ^^^^^^^^^^^^^^^^^^^

+The boundary conditions apply in a given region given by its name, and, optionally, in selected times.
+The times can be given either using a list of tuples `(t0, t1)` making the condition active for `t0 <= t < t1`, or by a name of a function taking the time argument and returning True or False depending on whether the condition is active at the given time or not.

 * Dirichlet (essential) boundary conditions, long syntax::

     ebc_<number> = {
         'name' : <name>,
         'region' : <region_name>,
+        ['times' : <times_specification>,]
         'dofs' : {<dof_specification> : <value>[,
                   <dof_specification> : <value>, ...]}
     }